First Drives: 1930 Bentley 4.5 ES

 That their organization is called the Bentley Driver’s Club and not ‘owner’s club’ is the best evidence of their attitude.
 I’ve long had a number of friends who were the caretakers of W.O.
 Bentley vehicles and they always waxed poetic about the experience of piloting their cars – once supposedly derided by Ettore Bugatti as “the world’s fastest [trucks]”.

-I knew that these were extraordinary cars, as I had been taken around for a few very memorable laps of Lime Rock Park in Lakeville, CT in the 1980s by my VSCCA membership sponsor, Frank Allocca, in his 1929 Bentley 4 ½ Liter Tourer.
+I knew that these were extraordinary cars, as I had been taken around for a few very memorable laps of Lime Rock Park in Lakeville, CT.
+This was in the 1980s by my VSCCA membership sponsor, Frank Allocca, in his 1929 Bentley 4 ½ Liter Tourer.
 It was slightly damp, with a light misty rain falling when we went for our ride.
-Frank expertly slid the Bentley around the corners as it was meant to be driven and the overwhelming feeling was one of racing in the Queen Mary.
+Frank expertly slid the Bentley around the corners as it was meant to be driven.
+The overwhelming feeling was one of racing in the Queen Mary.
 It was amazing.

-I happen to be one of the few folks on the planet who actually find some of the closed two and four-door sedan bodies first fitted to these cars attractive and interesting, but for most they don’t immediately bring to mind the Le Mans heritage.
+I happen to be one of the few folks on the planet who actually find some of the closed two and four-door sedan bodies first fitted to these cars attractive and interesting.
+However, most don’t immediately bring to mind the Le Mans heritage.

 But it’s wonderful that in the vintage Bentley land, as in Bugatti world, changing bodies – or even engines and gearboxes – doesn’t instantly get everyone’s knickers in a twist.
 The rules are simple – what were the changes, when were they made, by whom and why.
 That’s it.
-Knowledge and disclosure are key, and it works to keep fraud to an absolute minimum, rather than encouraging it as with some other marques.
+Knowledge and disclosure are key.
+It works to keep fraud to an absolute minimum, rather than encouraging it as with some other marques.

 So – to the drive.
 I was somewhat apprehensive – no, slightly terrified would be more accurate – as I climbed behind the massive cord-wrapped steering wheel of Dale’s car.
 I had been given the starting drill and of course had the central accelerator pedal pointed out to me.
 While I am always keenly focused when driving someone else’s car, I knew I would be especially present in my time with this Bentley.